academe/SagePay-Integration/README.md

 );

 // Send it to Sage Pay.

 $response = $client->send($transaction_result->message());

 // Assuming no exceptions, this gives you the payment or repeat payment record.
-// But do check for errors in the usual way.
+// But do check for errors in the usual way (i.e. you could get an error collection here).

 $fetched_transaction = Factory\ResponseFactory::fromHttpResponse($response);
 ~~~